 Do Lifekind® certified organic mattresses meet federal flammability standards?

 Yes, primarily because wool is a natural fire retardant.
 Organic wool has a high moisture content and naturally contains a flame-reducing protein called keratin.
-In the summer of 2008, we proved to the U.S. Product Safety Commission that a mattress could be made without fire-retardant chemicals and still pass all federal and state standards.
-A Lifekind certified organic mattress provides a healthful and safe sleep environment.
+In the summer of 2008 and again in 2014, we proved to the U.S. Product Safety Commission that a mattress could be made without fire-retardant chemicals and still pass all federal and state standards.
+A Lifekind organic mattress provides a healthful and safe sleep environment.
 Your Product Specialist can provide you with more information.
 Click here to see our flammability test

 How can I buy a mattress without first lying on it?